 A: Tea tree oil has antibacterial and antifungal properties and can help kill the fungus that is causing your child’s dandruff.
 Another added bonus of tea tree oil is that it can help protect children from getting lice.

 However, as we mentioned in the beginning, not all shampoos work for all cases.
-So if Sulfur8 doesn’t work, definitely try out one of the other picks on our list to see to see if it’s better at fighting off your child’s dandruff.
+So if Sulfur8 doesn’t work, definitely try out one of the other picks on our list to see if it’s better at fighting off your child’s dandruff.